adobebc/web-apps-sdk/modules/general/{module_urlcountrycode}.md

 `{module_urlcountrycode}`

-This will output US assuming the country set for your domain is "UNITED STATES"
+This will output `US`, assuming the country set for your domain is "UNITED STATES"